-- Mono Sum the default setting is No. Selecting Yes will feed a mono sum of two inputs to the selected Auxiliary Output, and the labelling of the Input Source switch changes to reflect this, as with the corresponding switch in the main channels.
-Selecting a mono sum of two inputs as the source for - Selecting a mono sum of two inputs as the source for one Auxiliary does not affect the choice available to the other: if Aux 1 is selected to receive a mono sum of Inputs 1 and 2, both Inputs 1 and 2 are independently available to Aux 2. - Input Type this control is greyed-out unless the optional CDI-8D DanteTM input card is fitted.
+Mono Sum - the default setting is No. Selecting Yes will feed a mono sum of two inputs to the selected Auxiliary Output, and the labelling of the Input Source switch changes to reflect this, as with the corresponding switch in the main channels.

+Selecting a mono sum of two inputs as the source for one Auxiliary does not affect the choice available to the other: if Aux 1 is selected to receive a mono sum of Inputs 1 and 2, both Inputs 1 and 2 are independently available to Aux 2.

+• Input Type - this control is greyed-out unless the optional CDI-8D DanteTM input card is fitted.